Basic French Phrases

 Basic French Phrases – Weather & Time

-In French, when describing the weather, the verb faire (to make or do) is used, literally translated to "It makes nice".
+In French, when describing the weather, the verb faire (to make or do) is used, literally translated to something like, "It makes nice".

 Quel temps fait-il? — How's the weather?